avarga/tkpath/doc/README.txt

               180 degrees, largeArc is zero, else it is one.
 If the arc is to be drawn in cw direction, sweep is one, and zero for the ccw direction.
+              NB: the start and end points may not coincide else the result is undefined.
+If you want to make a circle just do two 180 degree arcs.
       Q x1 y1 x y
               Draw a qadratic Bezier curve from the current point to (x, y) using control point (x1, y1).